 On December 14, 2020, we entered into an Equity Distribution Agreement with Piper Sandler & Co (Piper Sandler).
 The Equity Distribution Agreement provides that, upon the terms and subject to the conditions set forth therein, we may issue and sell through Piper Sandler, acting as sales agent, shares of our common stock having an aggregate offering price of up to \$50 million.
 We have no obligation to sell any such shares under the Equity Distribution Agreement.
-The sale of the shares of our common stock by Piper Sandler will be effected pursuant to a Registration Statement on Form S-3 which we filed on November 9, 2017 and updated on December 14, 2020.
+The sale of the shares of our common stock by Piper Sandler, if any, will be effected pursuant to a Registration Statement on Form S-3 which we filed on December 14, 2020.
+We did not issue any shares under the Equity Distribution Agreement for the year ended December 31, 2021.